 A number of years ago the New Zealand government committed to invest heavily in the development of cycle trails to promote cycling in New Zealand.
 This led to the establishment of the New Zealand Cycle Trail Great Rides.
 Primarily easy to intermediate rides that are in amazingly scenic places and often connecting different towns.

 There is no denying, the New Zealand Cycle Trail Great Rides are indeed that, great rides and on a Flying Kiwi tour we certainly maximise the option to access these.
 But before the development of the Great Rides New Zealand was already a cycling mecca and it has only become more so in recent years.
-In this article we look at some of the other "incredible rides" that can be easily undertaken while on your Flying Kiwi camping and adventure trip.
+Here we look at some of the other "incredible rides" that can be easily undertaken while on your Flying Kiwi camping and adventure trip.
 This include stunning coastal rides, challenging mountain bike trails and scenic rides by lakes and through quaint small New Zealand townships.
 Variety is the spice of life and travelling with Flying Kiwi you will be spoilt for choice when it comes to experiencing the many varieties of cycling options on offer.

 Mountain Bike Trails.